 MSU and MML Continue Work on Placemaking Initiatives with MSHDA

-Michigan State University--including the LPI, the MSUE Greening Michigan Institute (GMI) and faculty and students from the SPDC--and the Michigan Municipal League (MML) continue partnering in 2014-2015 with the Michigan State Housing Development Authority (MSHDA) in provision of placemaking training, research, planning and policy assistance.
+Michigan State University--including the LPI, the MSU Extension Community, Food & Environment Institute (CFEI) and faculty and students from the SPDC--and the Michigan Municipal League (MML) continue partnering in 2014-2015 with the Michigan State Housing Development Authority (MSHDA) in provision of placemaking training, research, planning and policy assistance.
 The activities of both organizations are covered in a $720K contract.
 This work builds on prior contracts from 2012 and 2013 that MSU and MML received from MSHDA for work on the MIplace Partnership Initiative.

 Activities for 2014 included:

 - The LPI and CFEI prepared Version 4.0 of the six-module Placemaking Curriculum that can be presented from one to six hours per module;

 - The LPI created an extensive evaluation system for the Placemaking Curriculum, including various survey instruments and summary reports based on the target audience.